-It’s been over a year since we last visited Noosa’s Hastings Street and slightly longer since we were last at Noosa Beach House.
-It’s a stunning location and we love a good curry so we had no hesitation in accepting this weekends invitation to join other local foodies and restaurateur, celebrity chef and all round nice bloke, Peter Kuruvita for his ‘Five Pot Curry Lunch’.
+It’s been a while since we last visited Noosa’s Hastings Street and even longer since we were last at Noosa Beach House.
+It’s a stunning location and we love a good curry so we had no hesitation in accepting an invitation to join other local foodies and restaurateur, celebrity chef and all-around nice bloke, Peter Kuruvita for his ‘Five Pot Curry Lunch’.

 The five pot curry lunch we were here to enjoy is only available on the weekend and the currys included are switched up week to week.
 Our selection was a Sri Lankan beef curry with chilli and spices; a pork curry with goroka and spices; a fish curry with cardamon, fenugreek and finished with coconut; a cucumber curry and a the most unusual addition of a beetroot curry.
 Now I’m generally not a fan of beetroot but the layers of flavour in this were excellent and even if you don’t normally eat the vegetable I’d encourage anyone to try it.
 It’s cooked with a little vinegar to maintain the crisp fresh flavour with a balance of spices and finished with coconut cream making it smooth and decadent on the palette.

 The meal is served family style with pots of curry placed in the centre of the table for everyone to serve themselves and generous baskets and bowls of roti, pappadams, rice and pickles.
 While each dish was tasty and complex none were overly ‘hot’ spiced making it suitable for the tastes of a mixed crowd.
 With multiple vegetable options vegans were well taken care of and around our table of meat appreciating foodies the vegetarian dishes were amongst the favourites of the day.